-You can use apps to order food, watch sports, make yourself look like an octogenarian, and even study for the ACT.
+You can use apps to order food, watch sports, keep up with friends, and even study for the ACT.
 ACT apps are a somewhat recent phenomenon, but they're pretty appealing.
-After all, studying on your phone sounds like way more fun than doing it in a book.
+After all, studying on your phone sounds like way more fun than studying from a book.

 ACT Apps: An Overview

 As mobile apps have become more popular, a number of ACT prep apps have been created to help students prepare for the ACT.
 Those who have created them are trying to capitalize on the popularity of mobile apps, and they want to make ACT prep material more accessible for students.

 If you have an ACT prep app on your phone or tablet, you'll be able to study for the ACT wherever you’re at, whether you’re at home, school, or on a plane.
 Also, studying on an app is more enjoyable and interactive for some students than using an ACT prep book.

 Most ACT prep apps are free, but there are some that cost money to purchase.

 Why ACT Apps Are Not Enough